 Since its formation, the CBOA has made representations to Government, local government and navigation authorities.
 It is accepted as the voice of the industry and it’s activities to date include:

-- Representation on the MCA vessel standards and Boatmaster groups, British waterways licensing, and safety standards groups and advising on operational matters generally.
+- Representation on the MCA vessel standards and Boatmaster groups, Canal & River Trust and other navigation authority licensing, stoppages, dredging and safety standards groups and advising on operational matters generally.

 - Carrying out feasibility studies into potential movements